TiBOcode/astrotibo/src/content/notes/listen.md

 ---
-title: Sensory integration in Skill Mastery
+title: Engaging the Senses is the way to Mastery
 category:
   - "[[Mindfulness]]"
 date: 2024-08-13